Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Evaluation Metrics

 \end{itemize}

-These metrics allow us to decompose the total error (SMR) into its constituent types (FPR and FNR), providing insights into whether the model is biased towards over-generation or under-retrieval.
-We calculate these metrics individually for each query segment and report the mean value averaged over all queries.
+Together, these metrics decompose the total error (SMR) into false-positive and false-negative components, making it clear whether a model tends to over-generate candidate links or miss genuine references.
+We calculate each metric per query segment and report the mean across queries.